 The conference's executive secretary, Father Siprianus Hormat, announced Archbishop Suharyo's re-election during a concelebrated Mass led by Apostolic Nuncio to Indonesia Archbishop Piero Pioppo on Nov.
 14 at Our Lady of the Assumption Cathedral Church in Jakarta.

 The 10-day gathering in Bandung, West Java ended a day earlier.

 "I don't know for sure what the urgent need was.
 But it was said that we needed someone based in Jakarta close to the central government so that communication would be easier if something happens," Archbishop Suharyo told ucanews.com.

 "A report must be filed during the visit.
 It wouldn't be easy if it was written by a new president," he said.
-The ad limina

 He was referring to unresolved cases of serious human rights violations, allegedly committed by the military during 1998 riots that led to the fall of dictator Suharto and anti-communist purges in 1965-66.